 Introduction to the AppStack Environment view

-The AppStack Environment view is designed to provide you with a powerful layer of troubleshooting visibility by exposing all participating objects in your environment, as well as their relationships to one another.
+The AppStack Environment view (also called "AppStack") provides you with a powerful layer of troubleshooting visibility by exposing all participating objects in your environment, as well as their relationships to one another.
 This view is useful in assessing the overall health of your environment, as well as troubleshooting specific and related problems.

 To help you better understand how this visualization of your environment can be used for troubleshooting, the following analogy was designed to provide you with a simple, high-level overview of how AppStack processes and displays information.